 There are different types of regulators for each of the different types of gas cylinders.

-What Gas Regulators are needed for Camping Stoves
+What gas regulators are needed for camping?

 Browse to your chosen gas bottle below to find the right regulator and hose.
 We’ve included a price search to give you an idea of how much each item costs.